Uncover hidden gems and unusual things to do in Athens, the home of democracy and modern heart of Greece. Here's our inside guide.

 See Athens with a Local: "This is My Athens"

-Meet up with a volunteer local guide from This Is My Athens to discover, well, anything you want.
-They do it driven by a passion for their city and for meeting other people.
+If you're looking for a really unique way to discover the hidden gems of Athens, then meet up with a local.
+How do you do that?
+Well, programme This Is My Athens connects you with local volunteers who help you to discover, well, anything you want!
+They're driven by a passion for their city and for meeting other people.
 And, boy, do they know the places to go.

 Dinner suggestion: the Electra Rooftop Garden Hotel.
 This glorious hotel drips in cream and gold and, as the name suggests, there's a rooftop terrace that overlooks the Acropolis.
 Now, plenty of places in Athens overlook the Acropolis but this one lives right up close ... and it serves a delicious pomegranate sorbet!